axem-solutions/dem/docs/installation.md

     poetry shell

-Inside the virtual environment, you can run the DEM the same way as it was an installed package:
+Inside the virtual environment, you can run DEM the same way as it was an installed package:

     dem list --local --env